kanyon-k8s/kanyon/README.md

 kapitan -f your-manifest-filename.csx | kubectl apply -f -
 ```

 Configuration values can also be provided over the command line.
 Values must be provided using the `key=value` format.
-To pass a BuildNumber variable into a Kapitan manifest, you can run
+To pass a BuildNumber variable into a Kanyon manifest, you can run
 ```
 kapitan -f your-manifest-filename.csx -c BuildNumber=2.0.0
 ```